steshaw/steshaw.org/notes/projects/os-kernel.md

+# Write an OS kernel

-# Instructional Operating System Kernels
+## Instructional Operating System Kernels

 [From NAND to Tetris](http://nand2tetris.org/) or "The Elements of Computing Systems: Building a Modern Computer from First Principles"
 - love this approach and have the book!